Every recruiter I work with, their primary goal is to raise their profile. Lots of lovely things happen when they do this (well):

 - Great, engaging job adverts

-- Tips on how to manage newly qualified staff, how to cope with staff shortage during the holidays, how to manage graduates, how to deal with illness, office expansion, redundancy… anything that will engage someone in post, who funnily enough could be an active candidate at any moment…
+- Tips on how to manage newly qualified staff, how to cope with staff shortage during the holidays, how to manage graduates, how to deal with illness, office expansion, redundancy… anything that will engage someone in a post, who funnily enough could be an active candidate at any moment…